 “You want it to look like a spackled ceiling from the 80s,” the man with the darkened face says.
 When asked when the video was taken, the campaign said it was taken the same day as the Instagram post.
 The campaign also provided a photo of the mask product, also on the condition that it not be published.

-Mehta in Facebook messages told the Sun-Times that she believed the photo was submitted by a plaintiff of the racial discrimination lawsuit, who follows her on Instagram.
+Mehta in Facebook messages told the Sun-Times that she believed the photo was submitted by a plaintiff of the racial discrimination lawsuit.

 “It was taken completely out of context,” Mehta said, adding that the man in the face mask was “pampering himself after a long day.”